gaelfoppolo/AnalytiCeM/README.md

 ### CocoaPods

-This project use [CocoaPods](http://cocoapods.org), a dependency manager for Cocoa projects.
+This project uses [CocoaPods](http://cocoapods.org), a dependency manager for Cocoa projects.
 You can install it with the following command:

 ```bash
 $ gem install cocoapods